Comprehensively Understanding Marble Etching

 Reasons Why Etch Removal Kits Cannot Resolve Deep Damage

 Polishing powders and diamond pads included in DIY etch-removal kits are specifically designed for light surface polishing—not for eradicating deeper etching.
-While these kits may enhance the appearance of shallow marks, they do not possess the mechanical strength required to eliminate the chemically damaged layer of stone.
+While these kits may enhance the appearance of shallow marks, they do not have the mechanical strength to remove the chemically damaged stone layer.

 To effectively restore etched marble, you require aggressive diamond tooling employed with electric hand machines.
 This technique, known as diamond honing, physically grinds away the affected surface using progressively finer grits.
 It remains the only reliable method for removing deep, dull patches and restoring a clear, even reflection.